Edelweiss teams up with SBI for co-origination of loans to MSMEs

 "We believe that revival is possible only by making credit available to this vital contributor of the Indian economy," said Chairman and CEO of Edelweiss Group Rashesh Shah.
 "Edelweiss and SBI are collaborating to make reasonably priced credit accessible for the priority sector segment," he said in a statement on Thursday.

-P K Gupta of SBI's Digital and Retail Banking the partnership will boost credit availability to the MSME community which contributes substantially to the GDP.
+P K Gupta, Managing Director of SBI's Digital and Retail Banking, said the partnership will boost credit availability to the MSME community which contributes substantially to the GDP.
 The wide reach of SBI will give access to cost-effective loans to the MSME sector in non-metros," he said.
 (ANI)

 Edelweiss teams up with SBI for co-origination of loans to MSMEs